-- Explicit and clear information regarding assessment criteria. - Explicit and clear aims and outcomes for each task. - A variety of assessment strategies used to assess student achievement of outcomes. - Unit outcomes involving skills, knowledge and understandings should be assessed. - Assessment and feedback to students should occur throughout each unit.
+- Explicit and clear information regarding assessment criteria. - Explicit and clear aims and outcomes for each task. - A variety of assessment strategies used to assess student achievement of outcomes. - Unit outcomes involving skills, knowledge and understandings should be assessed. - Marking criteria and marking rubric that shows the allocation of marks and how to achieve that a grade. - Due date and length of assessment task. - Policy and plagiarism declaration sections. - Assessment and feedback to students should occur throughout each unit.

-Procedures for Assessments - how it all work!
+Procedures for Assessments - how it all works!

 - 1. Teachers will assess student performance in each KLA using tasks in relation to syllabus outcomes to make balanced judgments about student achievement. - 2.
 Assessment tasks are designed in accordance with the syllabus requirements and are designed to show student achievement towards the outcomes. - 3.
 A range of assessment strategies as set out at on the NESA website are used to ensure information is being gathered regarding the knowledge and understanding of content taught and the skills that are being developed. - 4.
 All tasks should be designed with the course performance descriptors as a basis and must allow students the scope to be able to achieve an 'extensive' answer. - 5.
 Each assessment outline will include the marking criteria in which the quality of the assessment will be marked against. - 6.
 Teachers will share their expectations in relation to the criteria for judging the quality of performance with students and go through the assessment outlines in class. - 7.
 All assessment tasks will be completed during school lessons with appropriate equipment provided by the teacher. - 8.
 Every KLA will have a serious of formal or informal assessments. - 9.
 The assessment may include assignment work, practical tasks, research tasks, class presentations, performances, group work and examinations. - 10.
-Students shall be given 4 weeks' notice for all assessment tasks. - 11.
-Students shall receive a grade/achievement of outcomes, a mark and a comment (where appropriate) for each item of assessment in conjunction with the course performance descriptors as per the NESA ARC website. - 12.
-Parents of students who fail to complete assessment items shall be notified in writing using the relevant 'N Determination Award' warning letter. - 13.
-If a student requires an extension of time for an assessment task they must supply a letter of request from their parent/guardian at least one week prior to the due date of the task to the Curriculum Coordinator and an extension time will be negotiated.
+Students shall be given 4 weeks' notice for all assessment tasks.
+This assessment handbook is shown to students at the beginning of the year and as such is also a form of notification of assessments. - 11.
+Students shall receive a grade/achievement of outcomes, a mark and feedback (where appropriate) for each item of assessment in conjunction with the course performance descriptors as per the NESA ARC website.

-- 14. If a student request exceptional circumstances such as Illness and misadventure which results on the student not being able to complete course requirements a formal "Misadventure Form' must be obtained from and submitted to the Curriculum Coordinator accompanied by a letter from the parent/guardian. - 15.
+- 12. Parents of students who fail to complete assessment items shall be notified in writing using the relevant 'N Determination Award' warning letter process. - 13.
+If a student requires an extension of time for an assessment task they must supply a letter of request from their parent/guardian at least one week prior to the due date of the task to the Curriculum Coordinator and an extension time will be negotiated. - 14.
+If a student request exceptional circumstances such as Illness and misadventure which results on the student not being able to complete course requirements a formal "Misadventure Form' must be obtained from and submitted to the Curriculum Coordinator accompanied by a letter from the parent/guardian. - 15.
 Failure to submit an assessment task on the due date please refer to Late Submission of Task on page 15. - 16.
 If a student fails to submit any assessment task, they will be awarded an 'N' Determination".
-If a student receives an 'N' Determination' in a mandatory course, they will not be eligible for the RoSA. - 17.
+If a student receives an 'N' Determination' in a mandatory course, they will not be eligible for the RoSA in that calendar year. - 17.
 If they leave school, they will receive a Transcript of Study that will list the mandatory course(s) for which an 'N' determination was given.
 The words 'Not completed' will appear next to each 'N' determined course.